bbc/http-transport-cache/README.md

 Example:

+We make a `GET` request to the following URL: `www.example.com/some-cacheable-path`.

 We vary on `accept-language` and `accept`.
 These headers will exist in the request.
 We pass in `varyOn` together with other options to configure the plugin.

 ```js